Barath19/barath19.github.io/index.md

 - Conduct experiments and calibration for precise 3D pose estimation using OptiTrack system for multi‑agent reinforcement learning
 - Implementation of papers for benchmarking the research work in visual pick and place tasks
 - Porting various C++ legacy code into python code base using pybind11.Building Docker images with GPU support and camera interfaces
 - Implemented the perception stack for 3D perception and mapping of Unitree GO1 robot

 ##### Livello GmbH - _Jun 2023_

-- Responsible for developing computer vision module for Re‑identification of people tracking for smart autonomous checkout system.
+- Responsible for developing computer vision module for Re‑identification of people tracking for smart autonomous checkout system
-- Overhead person tracking with pose estimation from multiple camera setup.
+- Overhead person tracking with pose estimation from multiple camera setup
 - Real‑time video stitching for person tracking, multiple camera calibration and 3D reconstruction

 ## Projects